 Whatever the reason for your project – be it to create an extra bedroom or living space, a home office or simply to create extra space for storage we are here to support you and answer your queries.

+Our customers are important to us.
 We are committed to a service charter of quality workmanship and customer service standards and who will work hard to ensure your project runs as smoothly and efficiently as possible.
 Contact us now on (01) 539 7282.

 And if you live outside of Dublin we also cover areas of Kildare, Louth, Meath and Wicklow including Naas, Lucan, Celbridge, Maynooth, Drogheda, Ardee, Dunshaughlin, Bray, Delgany and Greystones.